eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-201.md

 < Via: 1.1 vegur
 ~~~~~~~~

+## Basic Auth uses Base64 Encoding

-**Note that the `Authorization` header does not send the username and password in plain text, it uses Base64 to obscure the details.**
+The `Authorization` header does not send the username and password in plain text, it uses Base64 to obscure the details.

 You could see that "admin:password" converts to the Base64 string `YWRtaW46cGFzc3dvcmQ=` by using a Base64 decoder/encoder like https://www.base64decode.org/